Pro-ROC camp: Long decline

 After the Republic of China's departure from the United Nations, the Taipei government lost a great prestige in the Chinese community.
-The pro-Nationalist forces also suffered a decline.
+The pro-Kuomintang forces also suffered a decline.
 The signing of the Sino-British Joint Declaration in 1984, which decided Hong Kong's sovereignty to be handed over to the People's Republic of China (PRC), also resulted in diminished numbers of the pro-Taiwan forces.
 In the 1990s, it saw the two pro-Kuomintang newspapers Hong Kong Times and Hong Kong United Daily closed.
 The right-leaning Sing Tao Daily also could not be classified as a rightist paper anymore after a political metamorphosis.

 The pro-Kuomintang camp also tried to participate in the elections as the colonial government introduced representative democracy in the 1980s but could hardly launch an effective campaign.
 In 1985, it saw the TUC representative Pang Chun-hoi occupy a seat in the Labour functional constituency along with FTU representative Tam Yiu-chung in the first elected Legislative Council of Hong Kong.
 Pang was generally aligned with the liberal cause in the legislature and served for three terms until he stepped down in 1995.

 In 1994, the pro-Nationalists founded a political party 123 Democratic Alliance to contest in the 1995 first full Legislative Council election.
 Yum Sin-ling, the leader of the alliance won a seat through an Election Committee composing of District Board members in the last colonial Legislative Council on the eve of the handover.

-Since 1997, the pro-Nationalist group has become a small faction within the pro-democracy camp.
-The Democratic Alliance led by Johnny Mak was founded in 2003 and cooperates with pro-democrat legislator Albert Chan in the 2003 District Council election.
+Since 1997, the pro-ROC camp has become a small faction within the pro-democracy camp.
+The Democratic Alliance led by Johnny Mak was founded in 2003 and cooperated with pro-democrat legislator Albert Chan in the 2003 District Council election.
 It was briefly affiliated with the radical democratic party People Power between 2011 and 2012.
-The other currently active pro-Taiwan political groups include the China Youth Service & Recreation Centre.
+The other currently active pro-Taiwan political groups include the China Youth Service & Recreation Centre and Hong Kong Chung Shan Research Institute, the local KMT branch.
+The Hong Kong Chung Shan Research Institute as of 2021 numbers around 2000 members and is run entirely by local cadres.